 The main thing you should know about the state of this design field is that it's becoming more demanded from year to year.
 Previously, we could observe the tendency of using technology first approach in the UX design of complex and data-driven products.
 We mean the primary goals were to fit the existing database structures and don't exceed the allocated budget.
 The human-centered design was taking a back seat since the company's final consumers don't even see such products.

 Stay up-to-date!
-Learn about these top UX design trends for 2018
+Learn about the top UX design trends to enhance your product

 The graph underneath shows the world's most innovative tech companies that have one thing in common -- they're all design-driven.
 So, it demonstrates how those companies' stocks grew in price over the last 10 years in comparison to organizations that neglected design.

 UX enterprise design: Statistics on why design is important for companies (Source: dmi)

 Designers working on UX design for enterprise applications are able to subdue the complex business processes of organization and turn them into a well-looking and convenient product.
 That's one of the main challenges of enterprise UX.

 In order to help you not to get lost in this world of data and business processes, we've prepared several pieces of advice on how to build easy and well-looking enterprise UI/UX design.

 Surely each enterprise software is created to solve certain problems and it's impossible to predict what pitfalls are waiting for you in your next enterprise UX design project.
 Nevertheless, each enterprise software has several things in common and here they are:

 Any software has a data model that's hidden behind it's interface.
 This model contains discrete objects that have attributes or parameters with definite actions that can or can't be accepted depending on a logical relationship.
 Because of enterprise software specificity, these data models can be extremely complicated and have several tiers that actually make such a complex system work.
 It takes time to understand all these but eventually helps to avoid making mistakes.